jonmosco/ansible-atomic_nodes/README.md

-# Ansible role for Atomic Cluster configuration and deplpyment
+# Ansible role for Atomic Cluster configuration and deployment

 ### About
 This follows Project Atomics getting started guide: